sioutisc/LASAGNE-Core-docker/lasagne-core-dev/README.md

 ## Running your container

-__IMPORTANT__: Set an environment variable DEV_ROOT to point to the location of the external project
+__IMPORTANT__: For the below command to work correctly you need to have set an environment variable DEV_ROOT to point to the location of the external project.
+Alternatively, replace $DEV_ROOT in the below with the full path of you project location
 Run the following command

 ```